+22.4.
 Sale and letting of assets

-In instances where assets are sold or leased, by means of a bidding process, the bid must be awarded to the bidder with the highest price
+In instances where assets are sold or leased, by means of a bidding process, the bid must be awarded to the bidder with the highest price in a secure place for reference purposes.

+22.5.
 Proper record keeping